What is Hodgkin Lymphoma?

 - Having a parent or sibling with Hodgkin lymphoma

-Having a risk factor does not mean a person will definitely get Hodgkin lymphoma.
+Having a risk factor does not mean a person will get Hodgkin lymphoma.
 Many people who get Hodgkin lymphoma do not have any risk factors.

-What Are the Signs and Symptoms of Hodgkin Lymphoma?
+What are the signs and symptoms of Hodgkin Lymphoma?

 The symptoms of Hodgkin lymphoma depend on where in the body the disease begins, and how far it has spread when it is found.
 The most common symptom is swelling of the lymph nodes in the neck or armpit.
 This swelling is not painful.